Sevoflurane: Medical uses

-Physiologic effects
+Physiological effects

-Sevoflurane is a potent vasodilator, as such it induces a dose dependent reduction in blood pressure and cardiac output.
-It is a bronchodilator, however, in patients with pre-existing lung pathology it may precipitate coughing and laryngospasm.
-It reduces the ventilatory response to hypoxia and hypercapnia and impedes hypoxic pulmonary vasoconstriction.
+Sevoflurane is a potent vasodilator.
+As such, it induces a dose dependent reduction in blood pressure and cardiac output.
+It is a bronchodilator, however, in patients with pre-existing lung pathology, it may precipitate coughing and laryngospasm.
+It reduces the ventilatory response to hypoxia and hypercapnia, and impedes hypoxic pulmonary vasoconstriction.
 Sevoflurane vasodilatory properties also cause it to increase intracranial pressure and cerebral blood flow.
 However, it reduces cerebral metabolic rate.

-Adverse Effects
+Adverse effects

 Sevoflurane has an excellent safety record, but is under review for potential hepatotoxicity, and may accelerate Alzheimer's.
 There were rare reports involving adults with symptoms similar to halothane hepatotoxicity.
 Sevoflurane is the preferred agent for mask induction due to its lesser irritation to mucous membranes.

-Sevoflurane was discovered by Ross Terrell and independently by Bernard M Regan.
-A detailed report of its development and properties appeared in 1975 in a paper authored by Richard Wallin, Bernard Regan, Martha Napoli and Ivan Stern.
-It was introduced into clinical practice initially in Japan in 1990 by Maruishi Pharmaceutical Co., Ltd. Osaka, Japan.
-The rights for sevoflurane worldwide were held by AbbVie.
-It is now available as a generic drug.

-Sevoflurane is an inhaled anaesthetic that is often used to put children asleep for surgery.
-During the process of waking up from the medication, it has been known to cause agitation and delirium.
+Sevoflurane is an inhaled anesthetic that is often used to induce and maintain anesthesia in children for surgery.
+During the process of awakening from the medication, it has been associated with a high incidence (>30%) of agitation and delirium in preschool children undergoing minor noninvasive surgery.
 It is not clear if this can be prevented.

-Adverse effects

 Studies examining a current significant health concern, anesthetic-induced neurotoxicity (including with sevoflurane, and especially with children and infants) are "fraught with confounders, and many are underpowered statistically", and so are argued to need "further data... to either support or refute the potential connection".

 Concern regarding the safety of anaesthesia is especially acute with regard to children and infants, where preclinical evidence from relevant animal models suggest that common clinically important agents, including sevoflurane, may be neurotoxic to the developing brain, and so cause neurobehavioural abnormalities in the long term; two large-scale clinical studies (PANDA and GAS) were ongoing as of 2010, in hope of supplying "significant [further] information" on neurodevelopmental effects of general anaesthesia in infants and young children, including where sevoflurane is used.

 In 2021, researchers at Massachusetts General Hospital published in Communications Biology research that sevoflurane may accelerate existing Alzheimer's or existing tau protein to spread: "These data demonstrate anesthesia-associated tau spreading and its consequences. [...]
 This tau spreading could be prevented by inhibitors of tau phosphorylation or extracellular vesicle generation."
 According to Neuroscience News, "Their previous work showed that sevoflurane can cause a change (specifically, phosphorylation, or the addition of phosphate) to tau that leads to cognitive impairment in mice.
 Other researchers have also found that sevoflurane and certain other anesthetics may affect cognitive function."

+Additionally, there has been some investigation into potential correlation of sevoflurane use and renal damage (nephrotoxicity).
+However, this should be subject to further investigation, as a recent study shows no correlation between sevoflurane use and renal damage as compared to other control anesthetic agents.
+There is also evidence that renal damage may be caused by compound A, a product of the degradation of sevoflurane.